manohar-geekologix/ecommerce-poc/README.md

 # Next.js Project

-This is a Next.js project that includes various dependencies such as `js-cookie`, `nodemailer`, and more.
-The project provides a solid foundation for building a modern web application with server-side rendering, API routes, and more.
+This is a Next.js (v14.2.6) project utilizing the app directory.

 ## Installation